JoostJacob/Little/README.md

 <a href="https://joostjacob.github.io/Little/little.js">here</a>.<br>
 <br>
 Surprises:<br>
-View function code of e.g. car you can type "car;" as the last line in the Input Box.<br>
+To inspect the function code of e.g. car you can type "car;" as the last line in the Input Box.<br>
 <hr>
 If you want to try Scheme:<br>
 <a href="https://www.crockford.com/little.html">The Little Javascripter by Douglas Crockford</a>
 is also hosted <a href="https://joostjacob.github.io/Little/ljs.html">here</a>.
-You can try Scheme code there in the Input Box.<br>
+You can try Scheme code there in the Input Box.
 Unfortunately else is not working in a cond expression, but #t does.
 I am working on a solution.<br>
 <br>
 In Scheme a quote character must be a real quote. <br>
-On iPad turn off smart quotes: Go to Settings - General - Keyboard, and toggle off "Smart Punctuation".<br>
+On iPad turn off smart quotes: Go to Settings - General - Keyboard, and toggle off "Smart Punctuation".
 Or use (define my_atom (quote atom)).<br>
 <br>
 Surprises:<br>